joewhite86/frogr/docs/source/guide.rst

 Quickstart
 ----------

-Add the dependency to your project.
+First, add the dependency to your project.

 Maven: